• Skip to primary navigation

 Recipe FAQs

-How do you pronounce tzatziki Greek?
+How do you pronounce tzatziki in Greek?

 A delicious dip that everyone is always hesitant to pronounce!
 The correct way to pronounce it is [zah-dzee-kee].